michaelmaloof/Coin/README.md

 # Coin
 Jetpack Dinosaur Challenge 5 - Code Party #1

 I'm writing a book to teach others how to code in objective-c.
 This is the fifth app the reader will make in the book.
 This app is called a "Code Party".
 It is a review (and celebration) of everything the reader has learned so far.
+Any repos with "Jetpack Dinosuar" in the description are part of the book I am writing.

 App Description: